Introduction to Lenin

 My purpose here is neither to make Lenin into a hero, nor to demonize him, but simply to understand him.

-If you think that none of that matters, and the entire question of how far to the left Lenin was should be considered in terms of his personal qualities - his "principles," his courage, his discipline, and his understanding of Marxist theory, say - then your political ideology is more of romantic heroic "great man" theory than it is based in material conditions and a larger analysis of the global historical framework.
+If you think that none of that matters, and the entire question of how far to the left Lenin was should be considered in terms of his personal qualities - his character, his principles, his courage, his discipline, and his understanding of Marxist theory, say - then your political ideology is more of romantic heroic "great man" theory than it is based in material conditions and a larger analysis of the global historical framework.
 If this is the case, your analysis is more ideological than it is rooted in material reality.
 Individual minds simply don't matter that much.
 (For a contemporary, personal, comparison: I often ask myself - how have my politics changed in the wake of the 2007/2008 economic crisis?
 "Officially," so to speak, my political views have not changed.
 But looking at writings before and after this crisis, I do feel like I notice a difference - although I'm not sure what it is.
 I probably need a disinterested outside observer to tell me.
 My point is that one's political position is often more a function of one's time and place in history with its material conditions than it is a matter of personal understanding.)
 Sure, most of the (small) ruling class is to the right of Lenin, including the owners of the media, the book publishers, etc., and their employees generally at least pay lip service to being to the right of Lenin; but in poll after poll, when people are asked their opinions on a wide variety of issues, most of the rest of us are to the left of Lenin.

 One way we can begin the discussion is to say this: if Karl Marx had lived to see the U.S.S.R., he would doubtless have been the first to ruthlessly criticize it.
 It's a great irony that Leninists like to defend what they call "Actually Existing Socialism" - since that phrase comes Karl Marx, and what he was saying, quite precisely, is that we need to critique actually existing socialism - or rather, "actually existing communism".
 He wrote: